Preparing for Student Travel and Education Abroad (Units)

 - Implement the student health disclosure form and process.

-Each education abroad office will ensure all students complete the student health disclosure form after the initial application decision is made (e.g. acceptance or nomination) for a program and prior to departure.
+Each education abroad office will ensure all students complete the student health disclosure form after the initial application decision is made for a program (e.g., acceptance or nomination) and prior to departure.
 Past or current treatment for health conditions does not preclude a student from participation in a program.

 - Implement consistent processes for any participant under the age of 18.

-Each education abroad office will follow Adminstrative Policy: Safety of Minors and implement appropriate processes in accordance with the policy and in consultation with the Director of International Health, Safety and Compliance.
+Each education abroad office will follow Administrative Policy: Safety of Minors and implement appropriate processes in accordance with the policy and in consultation with the Director of International Health, Safety, and Compliance.

 Each education abroad office will review existing conduct records for students with the office(s) on their campus responsible for Board of Regents Policy: Code of Conduct.
-On the Twin Cities campus this includes records with both the Office for Community Standards and Housing and Residential Life, for example.
-Following a receipt of these records, appropriately trained education abroad professionals will follow a standard process for working with students who have a serious code of conduct violation in coordination with the Director of International Health, Safety and Compliance.
+On the Twin Cities campus, this includes records with both the Office for Community Standards and Housing and Residential Life, for example.
+Following a receipt of these records, University staff will follow a standard process for working with students who have a serious code of conduct violation, in coordination with the Director of International Health, Safety, and Compliance.

-When students are abroad, the education abroad offices will follow a consistent process for managing student behavior incidents and code of conduction violations, which will include consultation with and referrals to the University office(s) responsible for Board of Regents Policy: Code of Conduct.
+When students are abroad, the education abroad offices will follow a consistent process for managing student behavior incidents and Code of Conduct violations, which will include consultation with and referrals to the University office(s) responsible for Board of Regents Policy: Code of Conduct.